-Office of Student Conduct (215) 898-5651
+Center for Community Standards and Accountability (215) 898-5651

 Office of Staff and Labor Relations, Division of Human Resources (215) 898-6093

 F. The official office for reporting, initiating a formal complaint, and investigation of violations of the Sexual Misconduct Policy, including violations of the Sexual Harassment Policy, is the Office of the Associate Vice President for Equity and Title IX Officer.
 The contact information for that Office is: